getxify 5.0.0

 License #

 GetXify is released under the MIT License.
-See the LICENSE file for details.
+See LICENSE for details.